Creative Excellence Group

 Outcomes

-• Clear and aligned organizational priorities
+• Clear and aligned priorities

 • Defined process structure and execution design